 Membership to the hub is completely free and offers a wide range of benefits.
 As a member you can access and download all of our adaptable training resources, access our e-learning courses to test or refresh your knowledge, create a profile for your group, join the members’ forum and record the details of your group’s training.
 Registering as a member helps us to have a better understanding of the needs of your group and the reach of our programme.
 It also enables us to provide more tailored support to you when you need it – by knowing who our members are and what their interests and priorities are, we can ensure that this hub is a valuable resource to community groups and those who work with them across the country.

 We are working with an independent evaluator, ERS, to review and evaluate the programme, liaising closely with staff, partners and wider stakeholders to understand and assess its processes and impacts and inform its sustainable future.
 With obtained permission, ERS is directly engaging with those involved in the programme, in the design of the evaluation and to assess how far the programme’s outcomes are being achieved, identify which elements are working well or less well, understand the factors contributing to the programme’s results and draw out lessons for the future.
 They are employing a variety of evaluation tools and approaches, including attending training sessions, analysing feedback forms/survey results and interviewing a range of participants and other stakeholders to understand the direct impact that the programme has had on communities and those who work with them.
-Their findings will be shared via case studies on the website, and in a final report in October 2021.
+Their findings will be shared via case studies on the website and in our ongoing evaluation reports.

 Any information you provide will be stored securely by the Communities Prepared team, and will only be shared with our evaluation partner, ERS Ltd, and web developer, Eskimo, who may use the information you provide to support the evaluation of the programme or the mapping of member groups.
 All data used for this purpose will be anonymised (unless express permission is given by you to include it in a case study or quote) and it will not be possible to identify any individual people or properties in any maps or other outputs produced.